 A papyrus copy of The Tale of Sinuhe, written in hieratic (Egyptian Museum, Berlin).

 A limestone ostraca (shard of pottery or stone) with the Tale of Sinuhe in hieratic.

 The journeys of Sinuhe.

-A film based on Nina Waltari’s The Egyptian, which took some influence from Sinuhe’s story.
+A film based on Mika Waltari’s The Egyptian, which took some influence from Sinuhe’s story.

 Miriam Lichtheimm Ancient Egyptian Literature, 2006.

 W.K.
 Simpson (editor), The Literature of Ancient Egypt, 2003.